yassirnajmaoui/plot_scanner/README.md

 # plot_scanner
-Use VTK to plot a scanner from a LUT, along with the image in volumetric rendering.
+Use VTK to plot a scanner from a LUT, optionally along an image in volumetric rendering.

 ![Screenshot](screenshot.png)